znesic/UdeM_Chambers_Nature2023/README.md

 ```
 UdeM_QC_2019
 ```
-Note: In addition to the above, additional data filtering has been done using an Excel spreadsheet.
-This additional data filtering and processing has been documented in the manuscript.
+Note: In addition to the above, the further data filtering has been carried out using an Excel spreadsheet.
+This data filtering and processing has been documented in the manuscript.